ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 Because of third-party gateway vulnerabilities outlined in §6.1 below, apps requiring end-to-end validation of content read/write should avoid gateways when possible.
 If the app must employ an extenal gateway, such apps should use ipfs.io or a trusted third-party.

-## 5. Limitations
+## 5. Limitations and potential workarounds

 ### 5.1 Centralization
-Use of a gateway requires location-based addressing: `https://{gatewayURL}/ipfs/{contentID}/{etc}` All too easily the gateway URL becomes the handle by which users identify the content; i.e., the uniform reference locator (URL) equates (improperly) to the uniform reference identifier (URI).
+Use of a gateway requires location-based addressing: `https://{gatewayURL}/ipfs/{contentID}/{etc}` All too easily the gateway URL can become the handle by which users identify the content; i.e., the uniform reference locator (URL) equates (improperly) to the uniform reference identifier (URI).
 Now imagine that gateway becomes unreachable; e.g., goes offline or cannot be reached from a different user's location because of firewalls.
 At this moment content improperly identified by that gateway-based URL also appears (incorrectly) unreachable, defeating an key benefit of IPFS: decentralization.

+Similarly, use of DNSLink resolution with `Alias` (see §3.2) forces requests through the domain's chosen gateway, as specified in the `dnslink={value}` string within the DNS TXT record.
+If the specified gateway becomes overloaded, goes offline, or becomes compromised, all traffic with that content becomes delated, disabled, or suspect.

 ### 5.2 Misplaced trust
 Trusting a specific gateway in turn requires trust of the gateway's issuing Certificate Authorities (CAs) and the security of the public key infrastructure (PKI) employed by that gateway.